mapperoni/site/README.md

 Mapperoni.com
 ==============

+Mapperoni is a tool for creating user-friendly survey forms, public-engagement questionnaires, and collaborative maps.
+Collect feedback and geospatial data by inviting people to mark and describe locations directly on an interactive map.
+Learn more at [www.mapperoni.com](https://www.mapperoni.com).

+This repository contains the source for the Mapperoni website and documentation site.
+The Mapperoni application is available at [app.mapperoni.com](https://app.mapperoni.com).

 A Markdoc-powered documentation site built with Next.js 16 (App Router) and Tailwind CSS 4.
 The content lives in Markdown (`page.md`) files under `src/app`, and a small Markdoc schema adds custom components, syntax highlighting, and a FlexSearch-based doc search.

 ## License